 Customer care is only the beginning

-With advanced call centres on the front lines of customer care gathering data, companies can apply the insights determined by AI text analysis tools such as Keatext to several departments, from customer experience and marketing to creating customer responsive products, as a recent Forbes piece pointed out: “companies can determine what a future product should do and look like by gathering information via buying habits, surveys and even case scenarios from customers… Product design is focused on fulfilling the needs of customers in ways never possible before.”
+With advanced call centres on the front lines of customer care gathering data, companies can apply the insights determined by contact center analysis tools such as Keatext to several departments, from customer experience and marketing to creating customer responsive products, as a recent Forbes piece pointed out: “companies can determine what a future product should do and look like by gathering information via buying habits, surveys and even case scenarios from customers… Product design is focused on fulfilling the needs of customers in ways never possible before.”

 As a way to improve customer care and reduce customer churn, AI text analytics tools provide insights that companies can transform into actionable information for customer care agents and chatbots.
 In turn, they can gather equally relevant data from calls and chats.
 The end result is a healthy retention rate with customers who feel more connected to the brand.